SlackCollective/Synology-Docker-Mediaserver/README.md

 # Synology-Docker-Mediaserver
-Working configuration of media services, running Traefik and various other Docker containers on a Synology 218+ NAS
+Working configuration of media services, running Linuxserver Swag for reverse proxy, and various other Docker containers, on a Synology 218+ NAS

 Containers in use:
-      - oauth
       - watchtower
-      - nzbhydra2
+      - prowlarr
       - organizr
       - sonarr
       - radarr